-If the above are not available, please report the matter to the Front of House Team
+If the above are not available, please report any health and safety concerns to the Front of House Team at your location.

 If there is a medical emergency or grave danger to life, the correct procedure is to call 999 immediately and request the emergency services, then inform the Front of House Team.